 In addition to "keyboard scaling" adjustments that close the filter in the higher frequencies, you can also create sounds that produce the bass sound in the lower range of the keyboard and the melody sound in the upper range.

 In addition to "velocity scaling" adjustments that open the filter as you strike the keyboard harder, you can also create sounds that switch between tones depending on how hard you press the key.

 By assigning the "Value" knob to a MIDI controller, you can control multiple parameters with a single knob.

-You can use this AUv3 Plug-In in a host application that supports Audio Unit Extension (AUv3).
+This product supports only AUv3 plug-in format.
+You can use this AUv3 Plug-In in a host application that supports AUv3.
+Other plug-in formats are not supported.

 You can easily create your own pattern.

 You can adjust the pitch of the entire instrument.